asobti/kube-monkey/docs/how-it-works.md

 An mtbf shorter than a day does not spread terminations across the clock.
 It packs that day's terminations into the same window.

+A day that is not in `run_days` is skipped entirely, and `kube-monkey/mtbf` counts run days rather than calendar days.
+So an app with an mtbf of `3d` loses a pod on about a third of the run days, and adding days to `run_days` makes it lose more pods in a week.